Environmental Historians Action Collaborative

 Events

-EHAC is co-organizing “The Climate Crisis: Early Americanists Respond” a workshop with the McNeil Center for Early American Studies, June 16-17 2022.
-Proposals are due March 1st and our call for papers is here.
+EHAC co-organized “The Climate Crisis: Early Americanists Respond” a workshop with the McNeil Center for Early American Studies, June 16-17 2022.
+Call for papers is here.

-EHAC will present a panel “Teaching the Climate Crisis” on March 24, 2022 8:30-10:00 am at the annual meeting of the American Society for Environmental History.
+EHAC presented a panel “Teaching the Climate Crisis” on March 24, 2022 8:30-10:00 am at the annual meeting of the American Society for Environmental History.

 Public Comments